6 Eye Exercises For Martial Arts

 Fighting isn’t about controlling your body as much as it is about controlling your mind and emotions.
 At this point, you should understand the importance of focus and concentration and their roles in your success as a fighter or in self-defense.

 It’s your job to always get better, to stay motivated, and to use this knowledge for your benefit.

-The next set of drills will help you identify and track fast head, hand, and feet movements.
+The next set of drills will help you identify and track fast head, hand, and foot movements.
 You’ll also get to work on increasing your concentration time frame.